 Irish Arsenal Players – Details of Best Players & Full List

 Arsenal have a rich history in terms of Irish players that have played for them, with a particularly strong connection during the 1970s and early 1980s.
-In this article, we will go through some of the most famous Irish players that have played for Arsenal, before listing all Irish Arsenal players at the end.
+In this article, we will go through some of the most famous Irish players that have played for Arsenal, before listing all players at the end.

 Liam Brady, David O’Leary and Frank Stapleton from Republic of Ireland, and Pat Rice, Pat Jennings, and Sammy Nelson from Northern Ireland, all started in the thrilling FA Cup final win against Manchester United in 1979, while Terry Neil, also from Northern Ireland, was their manager that day.
 Arsenal 3-2 Manchester United was the result of the 1979 FA Cup final.
 Arsenal were leading 2-0 until Manchester United made a late fightback with goals in the 86th and 88th minute.
 It looked like the Gunners had thrown it away, but Alan Sunderland scored a dramatic winner in the 89th minute.
 The late drama led to the naming of the 1979 FA Cup final as the ‘Five Minute Final’.
 Frank Stapleton scored Arsenal’s second goal, which Liam Brady, who was instrumental during the game, assisted.
 Irish players littered the Arsenal team at the time.